oliverphilcox/RascalC/docs/usage/jackknife-weights.rst

 **Notes**:

-- This is a very CPU intensive computation since we must compute pair counts between every pair of random particles.
+- This is a very CPU intensive computation since we must compute pair counts between every pair of random particles up to the maximum particle separation.
 The process can be expedited using multiple CPU cores or a reduced number of random particles (e.g. via the :ref:`particle-subset` script).
-- For two sets of input particles, three sets of weights must be computed for the three possible pairs of two distinct fields, hence the computation time increases by a factor of three.

 **Note on Periodicity**